 The artist originally studied fashion design at Cornell University, then fine art at the University of Maryland and SUNY Brockport, earning a BS Studio Art in 2009.

-Painter, Studio 5
+Photographer, Studio 5

 Painter, Studio 4